tmattio/spin-templates/README.md

 Here are some guidelines that we follow when creating a template:

 - Offer a Reason and OCaml version
-- Provide a CI/CD for at least Github Actions and Azure
+- Provide a CI/CD with Github Actions
 - Create real unit tests and integration tests
 - Include documentation generation from markdown and code
 - Deploy release artifact (e.g. Docker images, binaries, static web files, etc.)